 In traditional Eastern medicine, there are five seasons, which are spring, summer, late summer, autumn, and winter.
-Each season is governed by one of the Five Elements and accordingly affects the human bodily conditions.
+Each season is governed by one of the Five Elements (Wood, Fire, Earth, Metal, and Water) and accordingly affects the human bodily conditions.
 In traditional Eastern medicine, there are also five climatic factors that significantly affect the human body.
 These five climatic factors are the wind, heat, dampness, dryness, and cold, which are a manifestation of each of the Five Elements.

 Late summer and dampness are governed by the Earth Element.
 In this post, I will explain how late summer and dampness affect the human body.
 Please note that the below content is for informational purposes only and in no way is intended to be a substitute for medical advice.

 Late Summer – Season of the Earth Element

 Late summer is the time of balance, abundance, and nourishment.
 According to the Five Elements theory, late summer is the season of the Earth Element.
 It is the time that constitutes a transition period from the Yang phase to the Yin phase.

 The Wood Element (spring) and the Fire Element (summer) are Yang.
 In spring and summer, Yang energy prevails nature to guide all lives to grow and develop.
 The Metal Element (autumn) and the Water Element (winter) are Yin.
 In autumn and winter, Yin energy prevails in nature to guide all lives to fully mature and take a repose thereafter.